 Proposed changes to Basin Plan section 1.2, paragraphs 1 and 2

-California’s Porter-Cologne Water Quality Control Act (1969), which became Division Seven (“Water Quality”) of the State Water Code , establishes the responsibilities and authorities of the nine Regional Water Quality Control Boards (previously called Water Pollution Control Boards) and the State Water Resources Control Board (SWRCB).
-The Porter-Cologne Act names these Boards “…the principal State agencies with primary responsibility for the coordination and control of water quality” (Section 13001).
-Each Regional Board is directed to “…formulate and adopt water quality control plans for all areas within the region.”
-A water quality control plan for the waters of an area is defined as having three components: beneficial uses which are to be protected, water quality objectives which protect those uses, and an implementation plan which accomplishes those objectives (Section 13050).
-Further, “such plans shall be periodically reviewed and may be revised” (13240).
-The federal Clean Water Act (Public Law 92-500, as amended) provides for the delegation of certain responsibilities in water quality control and water quality planning to the states.
-Where the Environmental Protection Agency (EPA) and the SWRCB have agreed to such delegation, the Regional Boards implement portions of the Clean Water Act, such as the NPDES program and toxic substance control programs.
+California’s Porter-Cologne Water Quality Control Act (1969), which became division 7 (Water Quality) of the California Water Code (CWC), establishes the responsibilities and authorities of the nine Regional Water Boards (previously called Water Pollution Control Boards) and the State Water Board.
+The Porter-Cologne Act names the State Water Board and the Regional Water Boards “…the principal State agencies with primary responsibility for the coordination and control of water quality” (section 13001).
+Each Regional Water Board is directed to “…formulate and adopt water quality control plans for all areas within the region.”
+A water quality control plan for the waters of an area is defined as having three components: beneficial uses which are to be protected, water quality objectives which protect those uses, and an implementation plan which accomplishes those objectives (section 13050).
+Further, “such plans shall be periodically reviewed and may be revised” (section 13240).
+The federal Clean Water Act (CWA) (Public Law 92-500, as amended) provides for the delegation of certain responsibilities in water quality control and water quality planning to the states.
+Where the United States Environmental Protection Agency (USEPA) and the State Water Board have agreed to such delegation, the Regional Water Boards implement portions of the CWA, such as the NPDES program and toxic substance control programs.

-The Porter-Cologne and Clean Water Act also describe how enforcement of waste discharge regulations is to be carried out.
-Enforcement tools available to the Regional Board range from simple letters to the discharger, through formal Regional Board order, and direct penalty assessments, to judicial abatement for civil and/or criminal penalties.
-Legally noticed public hearings are required for most actions, but some enforcement actions (e.g., Cleanup or Abatement Orders) have been delegated to staff to allow for a quicker response than regularly scheduled Regional Board meetings can provide.
+The Porter-Cologne Act and CWA also describe how enforcement of waste discharge regulations is to be carried out.
+Enforcement tools available to the Regional Water Board range from simple letters to the discharger, through formal Regional Water Board order, and direct penalty assessments, to judicial abatement for civil and/or criminal penalties.
+Legally noticed public hearings are required for most actions, but some enforcement actions (e.g., Cleanup and Abatement Orders) have been delegated to staff to allow for a quicker response than regularly scheduled Regional Water Board meetings can provide.

 Proposed changes to Basin Plan section 1.3, paragraph 1

-One of nine Regional Water Quality Control Boards in California, the Central Coast Regional Board has jurisdiction over a 300-mile long by 40-mile-wide section of the State’s central coast.
-Its geographic area encompasses all of Santa Cruz, San Benito, Monterey, San Luis Obispo, and Santa Barbara Counties as well as the southern one-third of Santa Clara County, and small portions of San Mateo, Kern, and Ventura Counties.
-Included in the region are urban areas such as the Monterey Peninsula and the Santa Barbara coastal plain; prime agricultural lands as the Salinas, Santa Maria, and Lompoc Valleys; National Forest lands, extremely wet areas like the Santa Cruz mountains; and arid areas like the Carrizo Plain.
-Figure 1-1 shows the Central Coast Regional boundary.
-Some physical characteristics of the Region are listed below:
+The California Regional Water Quality Control Board, Central Coast Region (Central Coast Water Board) is one of nine Regional Water Boards in California and has jurisdiction over a 300-mile-long by 40-mile-wide section of the state’s Central Coast.
+Its geographic area encompasses all of Monterey County and major portions of Santa Cruz, San Benito, San Luis Obispo, and Santa Barbara counties (including San Miguel, Santa Rosa, and Santa Cruz Channel Islands), the southern one-third of Santa Clara County, and small portions of San Mateo, Kern, and Ventura counties.
+Figure 1-1 shows the Central Coast Water Board’s boundary.
+Included in the region are urban areas such as the Monterey Peninsula and the Santa Barbara coastal plain; prime agricultural lands such as the Salinas, Santa Maria, and Lompoc Valleys; National Park and National Forest lands; National Marine Sanctuaries; and wet areas like the Santa Cruz mountains as well as arid areas like the Carrizo Plain.
+Some physical characteristics of the Central Coast region are listed below:

 Central Coast Region1